piccolomo/plotext/docs/source/api.rst

 ``plt.terminal`` is the pre-built terminal object; use its methods to inspect and constrain the terminal in which plotext renders.

 .. autoclass:: plotext._kernel.terminal.terminal()
-   :members: limit, get_size, clean, clear, prompt, log
+   :members: limit, get_size, clean, clear, prompt, log, is_pressed

 .. _prettydoc_api: